iPlumb3r/EcosystemMapping/8_Implementations/ReadMd.md

 OWL Tool
 -
-OWL Ontology ("Intentioanl Mudule) only is available in the <a href="https://github.com/iPlumb3r/EcosystemMappingModel/tree/master/files">file
+OWL Ontology ("Intentioanl Mudule) only is available in the <a href="https://github.com/iPlumb3r/EcosystemMappingModel/tree/master/files">file</a> of this repository
 <table>
     <thead>
         <tr>